Gilliet/15221-Audit-Plus/README.md

-tech-comm-project
+Audit+: an automagical schedule planner
 =================

-A place for us to keep all our junk for tech comm!
+This is a scheduling program built for the project in 15-221 at Carnegie Mellon University.

 A really basic scheduling program!
 Right now, this uses includes only Computer Science classes that meet degree requirements.
-The CS degree requirements are hard-coded in `schedule.py`.
+The CS degree requirements are hard-coded in `scheduling-algoschedule.py`.
 We are working on automagically getting more scheduling data.
-Generated schedules have 2 classes per semester, and meet prerequisite requirements (but not corequisites!).
+Current efforts on this front are in `scraping/` Generated schedules have 2 classes per semester, and meet prerequisite requirements (but not corequisites!).

 ## Usage
-To get a feel for the way schedules are generated, open up `problem.py`:
+To get a feel for the way schedules are generated, open up `scheduling-algo/problem.py`:
 Note that `a` is the temporary name of the scheduling problem instance.

+    $ cd scheduling-algo
     $ python -i problem.py
     >>> depth_first_tree_search(a)

 Depth-first search is reasonably fast, but does not return optimal schedules.
 Breadth-first search is unreasonably slow.
 Way too slow.

+To get prerequisite information for coureses, open up `scraping\read_catalog.py`:

+    $ cd scraping
+    $ python -i read_catalog.py
+    >>> getCourseInfo(15251)

+Course numbers should not have leading zeros.
+This functions downloads prerequisite information from Carnegie Mellon's undergraduate course catalog.

 ## Files